Laser Hair Removal

 Who can be treated?

 Because melanin in the hair shaft is the actual target that absorbs the laser light, the procedure works best for those with dark hairs – white, silver, blonde, red, and gray hairs respond poorly.
 In addition, thick hairs respond better than fine hairs.
-Besides hair color, the other important variable is skin color: The lighter the skin color, the more effective the results and the fewer treatments that may be required.
+Besides hair color, the other important variable is skin color.
+The lighter the skin color, the more effective the treatment and the fewer treatments required.
 If the complexion is too dark, permanent hair reduction may not be achieved.
 Some lasers are safer than others for treating dark skin – however, even those that are safe on dark skin may not provide permanent reduction in hair growth.